TorchLean

 2.4.2.1.
 PyTorch Similarity🔗

-The PyTorch training pattern and the TorchLean training pattern are intentionally close:
+The PyTorch training pattern and the TorchLean training pattern are close by design:

 import torch